 Most common in older patients.

 Onset of symptoms is more insidious and symptoms less dramatic than for Graves' disease.
-Patients may have apathetic hyperthyroidism (minimal signs/symptoms) or sub-clinical hyperthyroidism (isolated TSH suppression).
+Patients may have apathetic hyperthyroidism (minimal signs/symptoms) or sub-clinical hyperthyroidism (isolated thyroid-stimulating hormone suppression).

 Spontaneous remission is rare.
 Definitive treatment, most commonly radioactive iodine, is usually required.